ellysecarter/nourish-me/README.md

 * Ingredients page will provide description, serving size, and full nutritional breakdown of the ingredient
 * Recent searches will be saved on both recipe and ingredient page
 * You can clear your recent searches

+## Known Bugs
+* Spoonacular has a daily quota of 150 API calls.
+If you search for a recipe and it does not populate a result, it is because we have hit our daily limit of 150 requests.

 ## Stock images provided by: